Wen-Chi Chang, PhD

 Office Phone: 215-728-5368

+My research continues to focus on the chemoprevention and early detection of colorectal cancer.
 Chemoprevention is a unique and promising strategy for reducing cancer risk through the administration of synthetic or dietary compounds.
 Further development of this important concept relies on the identification of compounds that have low toxicity and an understanding of their mechanisms of action.
-Administration of a dietary supplement that provides high-risk individuals with protection against cancer could significantly affect tumor incidence, mortality and morbidity.
+Routine administration of a dietary supplement or drug that provides high-risk individuals with protection against cancer could significantly affect tumor incidence, mortality and morbidity.